-The Family Center is collaborating with neighborhood resident groups, service agencies/organizations, churches, schools, government entities and businesses to create a healthy and sustainable community for all stakeholders in East Toledo.
-The Community Builder is knitting together the community by identifying the common needs in East Toledo by working with residents and partners.
+ETFC is collaborating with neighborhood resident groups, service agencies/organizations, churches, schools, government entities and businesses to create a healthy and sustainable community for all stakeholders in East Toledo.
+The center is knitting together the community by identifying the common needs in East Toledo by working with residents and other stakeholders.
 The needs range from safety concerns, blighted properties and lack of youth programming opportunities.
-The Community Builder is working to create a "whole community" way or thinking or "One Voice for East Toledo".
-To learn more or become a part of the efforts, call Jodi at 419-691-1429, email firstname.lastname@example.org or like One Voice for East Toledo on Facebook.
+Community volunteers are working to create a "whole community" way or thinking or "One Voice for East Toledo".
+To learn more or become a part of the efforts, call Leslie at 419-466-4884, email firstname.lastname@example.org or like One Voice for East Toledo on Facebook.

 Ready, Set, Let's Read